 Key themes and trends

-The ACCC is ramping up its focus on digital platforms, which we can expect to continue.
+The ACCC is continuing its focus on digital platforms.
 Some of the key themes and trends we are likely to see develop are:

-- The ACCC is focused on the treatment of data and its role in competition law – with data ownership and portability being flagged as key issues.
+• The ACCC is focused on the treatment of data and its role in competition law as well as through a consumer protection lens.
+The ACCC has considered excessive data collection practices as consumer harm occurring in social media services.
 This focus also highlights the intersection between privacy and competition law, with data being the intersection point.
-In particular, we have already seen: